Register for Classes

 Many employers provide tuition reimbursement for their employees; that is, the employer reimburses the employee for the cost of the course once the course has been completed.
 In this case, students must pay for the course at the time of registration with their own funds and request reimbursement from the employer at the appropriate time.
 Employer reimbursement is not a method of payment for registration.

 Students requesting financial aid must assume responsibility for payment if the aid is not finalized.
-Financial aid information and instructions can be found at http://advanced.jhu.edu/current-students/financial-aid/, or students can call 410-516-8028 or contact online at www.jhu.edu/finaid.
+Financial aid information and instructions can be found here, or students can call 410-516-8028 or contact online at jhu.edu/finaid.

 JHU Tuition Remission:

-Withdrawal Refund 8 days prior to the start of the semester for AAP.
-100% Eight days before the first class and prior to the 2nd week of class.
-90% Second week of class and prior to the 3rd week of class.
-75% Third week of class and prior to the 4th week of class.
-50% Fourth week of class, prior to the 6th week of class. (dropping ends/withdrawing begins).
-25% No refund after the sixth week of class.
-0%
+Refund Schedule (Effective Summer 2018) Prior to the first day of class Dropped at 100% First week of class and prior to the 2nd week of class* Dropped at 90% Second week of class and prior to the 3rd week of class Dropped at 75% Third week of class and prior to the 4th week of class Dropped at 50% Beginning the fourth week of classes, courses will be withdrawn (“W” appears on transcript) Withdrawn with no refund

 Step 5: Important Follow up Actions